Properties of Textile Fibers: Key Characteristics and Their Applications

 2. Thermal Properties:

-Amorphousness: Amorphous region of the fiber is the region where amorphous orientation of polymer is present.
-In amorphous region the polymers are oriented or aligned at random.
+Amorphousness: Amorphous region of the fiber is the region where the amorphous orientation of the polymer is present.
+In an amorphous region the polymers are oriented or aligned at random.

 3. Chemical Properties:

-Water: Hydrophobic and Hydrophilic are the two classification of fiber according to the interaction of fiber with water.
-The fiber which has no joint for water that means less absorbency is called hydrophobic.
+Water: Hydrophobic and Hydrophilic are the two classifications of fiber according to the interaction of fiber with water.
+The fiber that has no joint for water is less absorbent and is called hydrophobic.

-Absorbency: Absorbency means the ability of the fiber to retain the water which depends on the ratio of fiber’s amorphous and crystalline region because this ration determines the polarity of the polymers.
+Absorbency: Absorbency means the ability of the fiber to retain water, which depends on the ratio of the fiber’s amorphous and crystalline regions because this ratio determines the polarity of the polymers.

 Acid: Interaction of different fiber with acid variable.
-To avoid the harmful effect on fiber different acid should be chosen carefully which will not harm fiber but bring the required change during the manufacturing process.
+To avoid the harmful effect on five,r different acids should be chosen carefully which will not harm fiber but bring the required change during the manufacturing process.

 Alkali: Like acid interaction of fiber varies with the different alkalies.
-Such as mild alkali don’t have any harmful effect on wool but high concentration of caustic soda has harmful effect on wool.
+Such as mild alkali doesn’t have any harmful effect on wool but a high concentration of caustic soda has a harmful effect on wool.